 If your creative team doesn’t have those big-picture objectives, now is a good time to start talking about them.
 Don’t wait until next year’s planning to start thinking strategically.
 Start a conversation as a team now about what those strategic objectives might look like.
 Pick a few small things that the team agrees can be accomplished in 6 months, and start working towards those goals.

-Some examples of strategic goals and objectives for creative teams include:
+Some mid-year review objectives examples for creative teams include:

 – Streamline project request intake to have all necessary information at project kickoff.